Checking date: 30/04/2025 14:36:59

 Description of contents: programme

-Specific content adapted to the Common European Framework of Reference level. o Grammar: - Narrative tenses - Auxiliary verbs - Present simple and continuous ¿ Stative verbs - Linking verbs - Linking words - Future (plans and predictions) Will, may, might could, going to, likely to - Present Perfect simple and continuous - Perfect aspect - Habit and frequency - Past simple versus past perfect o Vocabulary - ed / -ing adjectives - Talking about yourself - Talking about people - Talking about languages - Places of interest, travel, holidays - Feelings - Weather - Prepostions and opposites o Vocabulary of police environment - Describing your job - Crimes against property - Border crossing - Answering a call Practical aspects of the use of English in a professional (police work) environment.
-Practice of communicative skills corresponding to B1 levels Teaching and learning format for the second semester will be 100% face-to-face sessions.
+Grammar: - Narrative and past tenses - Question forms - Auxiliary verbs - Present simple and present continuous - Linking words and verbs - Future forms (plans and predictions) - Present perfect simple and present perfect continuous - Adverbs of frequency - First and second conditionals Vocabulary: - -ed /-ing adjectives - Talking about yourself - Talking about people - Talking about languages - Places of interest, travel, holidays - Feelings - Weather - Prepositions and opposites Vocabulary of police environment: - Describing your job - Crimes against property - Border crossing - Answering a call Practical aspects of the use of English in a professional (police work) environment.
+Practice of communicative skills corresponding to B1 levels.
+Teaching and learning format for the second semester will be 100% face-to-face sessions.
 Tools used: BigBlueButton and Aula Virtual.
 The programme of the course, especially the weekly planning, may be subject to variations due to duly justified reasons of force majeure, as well as due to academic events communicated sufficiently in advance.

 Learning activities and methodology